 Number two.
 Buy a hen bird, not a stag.
 A stag is a male bird – buy a hen bird.
 Better meat.

 Number three.
 Buy a bird between ten and twelve pounds.
 Get your butcher to break it down.

 Number four.
 Make your stuffing the day before.
 Braise your red cabbage the day before.
 Prepare your vegetables the day before.
 Make your gravy the day before.
-Then you don’t have to assemble it on Christmas day itself, so you can enjoy the day instead of getting stressed.
+Then you don’t have to assemble it on day itself, so you can enjoy the day instead of getting stressed.

 Find out more at mpwrestaurants.co.uk.